 Brad has done considerable anecdotal research on the effects of abortion on men, and his writings on this topic have been printed in US and international publications.
 He has a master’s degree in Biblical Studies and Biblical Counseling and has written a post-graduate course on men and abortion.

 Scott Miller has an earned Doctor of Ministry degree on the subject of healing fathers of aborted children.
 He is an addictions recovery chaplain and has worked in the field of addictions for several years.
 He has seen the link between an unresolved abortion experience in a father and a continuing battle with addictions.
 He has also seen the power of the addiction weakened when a father addresses the abortion experience in his life.

 Scott is married and has four children in heaven and one adopted child on earth.

 Vincent Rue, PhD

 During the Reagan Administration, Dr. Rue was a special consultant to U.S. Surgeon General Dr. C. Everett Koop on abortion morbidity.
 In addition to his clinical work, Dr. Rue also serves as a litigation consultant assisting numerous offices of the state Attorneys General in abortion & family related statutory challenges.
 He is a Fellow of the American Academy of Experts in Traumatic Stress and a Member of the International Society for Traumatic Stress Studies.
 He has lectured throughout the United States, and has also presented in North and South America, Europe and Asia.
-Dr. Rue has authored one book and numerous professional journal articles on the topic of post-abortion trauma and has been the principal investigator of the International Pregnancy Loss Research Project.
+Dr. Rue has authored one book and numerous professional journal articles on the topic of after abortion trauma and has been the principal investigator of the International Pregnancy Loss Research Project.